Fundraising campaign for Ukraine

 Wojciech Kostrzewa is a graduate of the Department of Economics at Kiel University.
 Upon graduation, he worked as a graduate assistant and researcher at the Kiel Institute for the World Economy.
 In 1989, he became an advisor to the Minister of Finance, Leszek Balcerowicz.
 In 1990–2004, he led large Polish banks, such as Polski Bank Rozwoju and BRE Bank (currently mBank), and served as head of Commerzbank’s operations in Middle and Eastern Europe.
 In 2005–2018, he was CEO of the ITI Group and president and vice-president of the supervisory board of TVN television.
 He is also member of the board of directors of the Swiss listed company Stadler Rail and member of supervisory boards of Canal+ Polska and insurance companies belonging to Ergo Hestia Group.

 In 2004–2007, he was president of the Polish-German Chamber of Commerce and Industry.
 In 2007–2020, he served as vice-president of the employers’ organization Lewiatan Confederation, in 2020 he became member of the organization's General Council.
 For many years, he has actively participated in the World Economic Forum.
-He is a member of the Polish Business Roundtable since 1995, in 2015–2019 he served as the organization’s vice-president.
+He is a member of the Polish Business Roundtable since 1995, in 2015–2019 he served as the organization’s vice-president

 MAŁGORZATA ADAMKIEWICZ, M.D.